 Kaya is located at Voulis 7.
 Facebook.

 MOKKA, located next to Athens Central Market, will turn 100 in 2023.
 Not bad going, and you can read more about their history on their website.
-They've evolved over the years to offer speciality coffee and they sell a huge variety of single-origin beans on their website.
+They've evolved over the years to offer specialty coffee and they sell a huge variety of single-origin beans on their website.
 Inside, it looks a little more old school than most of the other cafés I visited, but the coffee was very good.

 I got a macchiato to go and while I was waiting, I watched the baristas stirring a copper pot sitting in what looked like a small sandpit on the counter.
 That's exactly what it was: the hot sand is used instead of an open flame to brew the coffee in the ibrik pot.
 Next time I'm in town, I will definitely make time to try sand-brewed coffee!